cloudera/hue/docs/gethue/content/posts/2014-10-07-apache-sentry-made-easy-with-the-new-hue-security-app.md

 slide_template:
   - default
 categories:
 ---

 Hi Hadoop Sheriffs,

 In order to support the growth of the [Apache Sentry][1] project and make it easier to secure your cluster, a new app was added into Hue.
 Sentry privileges determine which [Hive / Impala][2] databases and tables a user can see or modify.
 The Security App let’s you create/edit/delete Roles and Privileges directly from your browser (there is no sentry-provider.ini file to edit anymore).

 Here is a video showing how the app works:

-<iframe src="https://player.vimeo.com/video/108265040?dnt=1&app_id=122963" width="640" height="360" frameborder="0" title="Hadoop Tutorial: the new Sentry app in Hue" allow="autoplay; fullscreen" allowfullscreen></iframe>
+{{< youtube ZwZWA_nBGDs >}}

 Main features:

-  * Bulk edit roles and privileges
+- Bulk edit roles and privileges
-  * Visualize/edit roles and privileges on a database tree
+- Visualize/edit roles and privileges on a database tree
-  * WITH GRANT OPTION support
+- WITH GRANT OPTION support
-  * Impersonate a user to see which databases and table he can see
+- Impersonate a user to see which databases and table he can see

 [<img src="https://cdn.gethue.com/uploads/2014/10/hue-sentry-1024x541.png" />][3]